-TEMPLE, Texas — A letter from top Army leadership this week says major changes are coming to several aspects of the military branch.
-Among the coming changes, the letter says new guidance for how to handle absent soldiers will be published in the coming weeks.
+TEMPLE, Texas — A letter from top Army leadership this week says major changes have been made to the way the Army will handle absent soldiers.

-The letter comes on the heels on national criticism for the way several missing soldier cases were handled on Fort Hood, including the Vanessa Guillen case.
-It can be read in its entirety here.
+The letter comes on the heels of national criticism Fort Hood has faced for the way several missing soldier cases were handled, including the Vanessa Guillen case.

 It also follows the Fort Hood Independent Review which was conducted earlier this year.
 Fort Hood Independent Review Committee Chair Chris Swecker elaborated on the flaws Fort Hood exhibited when soldiers went missing Wednesday at a congressional hearing.

 "The deficient climate also extended into the missing Soldier scenarios, where no one recognized the slippage in accountability procedures and unwillingness or lack of ability of noncommissioned officers (NCOs) to keep track of their subordinates," Swecker said reading from the report.
 "The absence of any formal protocols for Soldiers who fail to report resulted in an ad hoc approach by units and Military Police (MP) to effectively address instances of missing Soldiers during the critical first 24 hours, again with adverse consequences."

 The Secretary of the Army detailed new procedures in a November 12 Memorandum.

 "The Army will always place people first and will never leave a Soldier behind.
 Army policies will reinforce our focus on caring for Soldiers and Families.
 This directive clarifies expectations and responsibilities of unit commanders and Army law enforcement authorities when accounting for soldiers who fail to report for duty," the memorandum states.